kotolex/surrealist/README.md

 print(surreal.version()) # prints server version
 ```
 **Note:** create of Surreal object does not attempt any connections or other actions, just store parameters for future use

+Calls of **is_ready()**, **health()** or **version()** on Surreal objects are for server checks only, these not validates or checks your namespace, database or credentials.

 ### Parameters ###

-**url** - url of SurrealDB server, if you sure you will use websocket connection - you can use url like ws://127.0.0.1:8000
+**url** - url of SurrealDB server, if you sure you will use websocket connection - you can use url like ws://127.0.0.1:8000/rpc, but http will work fine too even for websockets.
-Url will be transform if using websocket connection, but http(s) url specified.
-For example standard http://127.0.0.1:8000 will transform to ws://127.0.0.1:8000/rpc
+So, you can simply use http://127.0.0.1:8000, it will be transform to ws://127.0.0.1:8000/rpc under the hood.
 If your url is differs - specify url in ws(s) format

+But if you will use ws(s) format, Surreal object will try to predict http url too, it is important for status and version checks.
+For example for wss://127.0.0.1:9000/some/rps predicted http url will be https://127.0.0.1:9000/

 **namespace** - name of the namespace, it is optional, but if you use it, you should specify database too